Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

-The nonreciprocal scattering can be quantitatively understood by examining the eigenvalues and eigenmodes of the transfer matrix in (\ref{eq:gain_loss_tmatrix}).
-The eigenvalues have the form $e^{j\beta_\pm x}$, where the eigen-wavevectors are

-We note that $\beta_\pm$ can be either real or complex conjugate pairs, depending on the values of $\xi$ and $\Delta k$.
-Fundamentally, this is determined by a parity-time ($\mathcal{PT}$) symmetry of the structure \cite{PhysRevA.99.013824,Bender1998,Makris2008,Guo2009,Ruter2010}.

-To further illustrate the nonreciprocal response of the system, we consider the ideal case where the phase mismatch, $\Delta k$ is zero in the \textit{backward} direction, as indicated by Fig. \ref{fig:waveguide_transition}(b), and the eigen-wavevectors become $\beta_\pm = \pm j\xi$.
-In this case, the eigenvalues are complex conjugate pairs, which corresponds to the $\mathcal{PT}$-broken phase.
-Here, the corresponding two eigenmodes are $\ket{+}=\ket{e}-\ket{o}$ and $\ket{-}=\ket{e}+\ket{o}$, where the eigenmode $\ket{+}$ is amplified in the waveguide whereas the eigenmode $\ket{-}$ is attenuated.
-Therefore, a signal input at frequency $\omega$ in the even mode at port 2 with a unit intensity will be amplified with a transmission of $\cosh^2{\xi L_m}$ to the even mode at port 1, where $L_m$ is the length of the modulated waveguide.
-At the same time, an output in the odd mode at port 1 will also be generated, with the intensity $\sinh^2{\xi L_m}$.

-In the \textit{forward} direction, due to the large phase mismatch $\Delta k_f \gg \xi$, as indicated by Fig. \ref{fig:waveguide_transition}(b), the even and odd modes are decoupled and $\beta_\pm= 0$.
-The case where the eigen-wavevectors are real is also known as the $\mathcal{PT}$-exact phase.
-An input in the even mode at frequency $\omega$ at port 1 would thus propagate without attenuation or amplification.
-Considering that the even mode at frequency $\omega$ is amplified in the \textit{backward} direction but unchanged in the \textit{forward} direction, the waveguide under gain-loss modulation provides a nonreciprocal amplification.
+Like the photonic transition isolators in the previous section, the phase mismatch, $\Delta k$ from the gain-loss modulation is different for the \textit{forward} and \textit{backward} directions, which provides the nonreciprocal response.
+We first consider the case of the \textit{backward} direction where, ideally, the phase mismatch, $\Delta k$ is zero, as shown in Fig. \ref{fig:waveguide_transition}(b).
+From (\ref{eq:gain_loss_tmatrix}), a signal input at frequency $\omega$ in the even spatial mode at port 2 will be amplified with a transmission of $\cosh^2(\eta L_m)$ to the even spatial mode at port 1.
+Simultaneously, an output in the odd spatial mode at port 1 will be generated, with a transmission of $\sinh^2(\eta L_m)$.
+In the \textit{forward} direction, due to the large phase mismatch $\Delta{k} \gg \eta$, as indicated by Fig. \ref{fig:waveguide_transition}(b), an input in the even spatial mode at frequency $\omega$ at port 1 propagates without attenuation or amplification.
+Considering that the input signal at frequency $\omega$ in the even spatial mode is amplified in the \textit{backward} direction but unchanged in the \textit{forward} direction, the waveguide under gain-loss modulation provides a nonreciprocal amplification.